 Phone Service: There is cell service on site through the provider Movistar.
-Anyone interested in having a personal phone can purchase a prepaid Movistar phone or put a prepaid SIM in your unlocked phone in Cusco, Pisac or Calca prior to the start date.
-(Take note it much more economical NOT to do this at the airport in Lima or Cusco).
+Anyone interested in having a personal phone can purchase a prepaid Movistar phone or put a prepaid SIM in your unlocked phone in Cusco prior to the start date.
+(Take note it's much more economical NOT to do this at the airport).

-Emergency Contact Info: You are welcome to share the following phone number of our service coordinator with your close family and friends. +51-964-542-782

-Please let them know to send a text message if they are not able to reach anyone as there are some spots at the center where service goes in and out.
+Emergency Contact Info: You are welcome to share the following phone numbers of our service coordinators with your close family and friends: +51 968 940 999 (Anthony) and +51 975 308 552 (Elton).
+Please let your loved ones know to send a text message if they are not able to reach anyone as there are some spots at the center where service is spoty.